eniallator/Invoice-Generator/README.md

 Invoice items are sections which have the `ITEM_` prefix, where what follows is the item ID. e.g `ITEM_1` has an ID of `1`, but `ITEM_ONE` has an ID of `ONE`.

-Each item must have the following options: `rate`, and `hrs`.
+To take advantage of the subtotal/total calculations, each item must have the following options: `rate`, and `hrs`.
 These are then used to work out a `subtotal` option.
 These subtotals are also added up into a `total_due` option in the `META` section.
 For example:

 ```properties
 [ITEM_1]